Ibn Asakir: Relationship with the rulers

-Shortly after Ibn Asakir returned from his extensive travels to settle in his hometown of Damascus, Nur al Din conquered the city in (529/1154).
+Shortly after Ibn Asakir returned from his extensive travels to settle in his hometown of Damascus, Nur ad-Din Zangi conquered the city in (529/1154).
 Nur al-Din's political and religious plans had two ideas first, to unite both Syria and Egypt under the banner of Sunni Islam and to eradicate the Fatamid Shi'i dynasty; second on organizing an effective military campaign against the crusaders.
 Nur al-Din found Ibn Asakir as the perfect scholar who could help him achieve his plans: an ardent defender of Sunni Islam, in particular the Ash'ari school.
-Under the patronage of Nur ad-Din Zangi, Ibn Asakir wrote the Tarikh Dimashq.
+Under the patronage of Nur ad-Din, Ibn Asakir wrote the Tarikh Dimashq.
 In 1170, Nur al-Din built the Madrasa Dar al-Hadith (School of Hadith) for Ibn Asakir.

 Teaching

-He first began teaching hadith in the Umayyad mosque and was appointed as the hadith master there in Damascus, then in the Dar al-Sunna madrassa (which was then renamed Dar al-Hadith) built for him by Sultan Nur al-Din as a recognition for his high scholarly prestige and reward for his relentless jihad propaganda.
+He first began teaching hadith in the Umayyad mosque and was appointed as the hadith master there in Damascus, then in the Dar al-Sunna madrassa (which was then renamed Dar al-Hadith al-Ashrafiyya) built for him by Nur al-Din as a recognition for his high scholarly prestige and reward for his relentless jihad propaganda.
 Ibn Asakir shunned all types of material goods and refused the office of head preacher, only to strictly focus on writing, teaching, and worshipping.

-As he was world famous, he also lectured in many famous learning centers.
+As he was world famous, he also lectured in many famous learning centers: